Writing a disaster recovery plan for your small business [free template]

 - People: Who are the stakeholders, on both the business and IT side, in a given DR process?

 - Suppliers: Which external suppliers would you need to contact in the event of an IT outage?
-Your data recovery provider, for example.
+Your data recovery service provider, for example.

 - Locations: Where will you work if your standard premises are rendered inaccessible?